 NSI's network marketing program differs from many other network marketing programs in several respects.
 First, the Global Compensation Plan allows NSI distributors to develop a seamless global network of downline distributors.
 Second, NSI's order and fulfillment systems eliminate the need for distributors to carry significant levels of inventory.
 Third, the Global Compensation Plan is among the most financially rewarding plans offered to distributors by network marketing companies, and can result in commissions to distributors aggregating up to 58% of a product's wholesale price.
-On a global basis, commissions have averaged 42% of revenue from commissionable sales over the last seven years.
-Because the Company licenses the right to use the Global Compensation Plan from NSI, the structure of the plan, including commission rates, is under the control of NSI.
-See "Risk Factors--Increase in Distributor Compensation Expense."
+On a global basis, commissions have averaged 40% to 42% of revenue from commissionable sales over the last seven years.
+See "Risk Factors--Potential Increase in Distributor Compensation Expense."